Scenario Planning

 Looking backward, AI capability has advanced in a staircase pattern: a major jump every roughly two years, followed by refinement within that generation.
 GPT-3 (2020) was dramatically surpassed by GPT-4 (2023), which was then refined through GPT-4 Turbo, GPT-4o, and eventually GPT-4o-mini — each iteration better and cheaper, but not a fundamentally new capability tier.
 The same pattern appears with Claude 3 Opus giving way to Claude 3.5 Sonnet and then Claude Opus 4, and now Claude Opus 4.6.

 If this pattern holds, the $228 billion spent in 2024 is currently producing the training infrastructure for models that will ship in 2026–2027.
 The $416 billion committed for 2025 funds models arriving in 2027–2028.
 And the $700 billion planned for 2026 is investing in capabilities whose architectures may not even be designed yet — research compute for ideas that haven’t been conceived.
+The clearest demonstration of this lag came on March 24, 2026, when OpenAI completed pre-training of GPT-6 (“Spud”) at the Abilene Stargate facility — a model whose existence was funded by 2024’s capex, roughly three years before its expected public launch.
+Anthropic’s next-generation “Mythos” sits in a similar lane, in limited testing with cybersecurity defenders as of Q1 2026.

 What is being built